PanDAWMS/panda-client/README.txt

 ** Release Note

+0.2.12 (1/28/2010)
+  * removed cloud constraint using VOMS attributes from brokerage

 0.2.11 (1/27/2010)
   * fixed the default value in getCloudUsingFQAN
   * fixed the brokerage to check DBRelease locations